AlexAlestra100/Alexander-Alestra/README.md

-This is a combination of all my programs developed by me during my academic career.
-This should be used for job prospecting only.
-I will not be responsible if any of the code is used for anything in conjunction with academic dishonesty or illegal.
+This collection of programs is a compilation of my personal projects developed during my academic journey.
+It is intended for job prospecting purposes only.
+Please note that I cannot be held responsible for any misuse or illegal utilization of the code.